garrandall/popular-music-data/tracks/all-n-my-grill-missy--misdemeanor--elliott-big-boi-nicole.md

 Let me know if you will (Let me know if you will)
 Cuz a chick gotta live (oh, yeah)

 Why you all in my grill
-Can you pay my bills (Ooh, pay my bills)
+Can you pay my bills (Oh, pay my bills)
 Let me know if you will (Let me know, let me know baby, baby) Cuz a chick gotta live (A chick like me, I got to live)